Adult Education Program

 How Do I Apply?

-Contact the Adult Education Department for an Application Packet.
-Print and complete the application packet, include a copy of your CDIB, or Membership card and a state issued picture ID.
+Contact the Adult Education Department for an Application Packet or print and complete the application packet online.
+You must include a copy of your CDIB or Membership card, social security card, and a state issued picture ID.

 Mail entire application and documents to: